Gettysburg Cyclorama: Chicago version

+For a time, it was believed that a copy of the cyclorama discovered by North Carolinian Joe King in 1965 and later donated to Wake Forest University was the original Chicago copy.
+While work was being performed on the Boston version of the cyclorama in the 21st century, it was determined that this version was actually a later copy made under the direction of E. J. Austen.
+This version was sold in 2007, and in 2019 was sold to the North Carolina Civil War & Reconstruction History Center for a fraction of its appraised value.

 Boston version

 The Chicago exhibition was sufficiently successful to prompt businessman Charles L. Willoughby to commission a second version, which opened in Boston, Massachusetts, on December 22, 1884.
 From its opening until 1892, approximately 200,000 people viewed the painting.
 The Boston version was housed in a specially designed building, the Cyclorama Building, on Tremont Street, and was the site of popular public lectures on the battle.
 Two additional copies of the cyclorama were made: the third was first exhibited in Philadelphia, Pennsylvania, beginning in February 1886 and a fourth debuted in Brooklyn, New York, in October 1886.

 Many reviewers and visitors agreed with the Boston Daily Advertiser that "it is impossible to tell where reality ends and the painting begins."
 One veteran, pointing at the painting, said to his friend: "You see that puff of smoke?
 Just wait a moment till that clears away, and I'll show you just where I stood."
 In New York, police responding to a report of a nighttime burglary and disoriented by the illusion twice seized dummies representing dead soldiers, convinced that they were live burglars.

-In 1891, the Boston cyclorama, housed in the Cyclorama Building, was exchanged temporarily with the cyclorama Crucifixion of Christ, also one of Philippoteaux's works When it returned in 1892, it was stored in a 50 ft crate behind the exhibition hall, where it was subjected to damage from weather, vandals removing boards from the crate, and two fires.
+In 1891, the Boston cyclorama was sent to Philadelphia, Pennsylvania temporarily, while another cylcorama depicting the Crucifixion of Jesus was displayed in Boston.
+The immediate following history of the cyclorama is unclear, but it was likely displayed at the 1893 Chicago World's Fair. but by 1896 it had been returned to Boston, where it was stored in a 50 ft crate behind the exhibition hall, where it was subjected to damage from weather, vandals removing boards from the crate, and two fires.
 It was eventually purchased in its deteriorated state by Albert J. Hahne of Newark, New Jersey, in 1910.
 Hahne displayed sections of the cyclorama in his department store in Newark beginning in 1911, and sections were also shown in government buildings in New York City, Baltimore, Maryland, and Washington, D.C.
 In the Baltimore exhibition, George E. Pickett's widow, "Sallie" Pickett, lectured on her husband's experiences and found herself very moved by the experience.

-In 1894, Chase & Everhart displayed their Cyclorama of the Battle of Gettysburg during a National Guard encampment at Gettysburg.